violetatrium/lede/README.txt

      ./files/lede_generic/features-gl_b1300.txt (for GlInet B1300)
-   In case this README.txt is not kept up-to-date you might be able to find places where hardware kind specific changes are needed by grepping through the code looking for hardware kind strings.
+   In case this README.txt is not kept up-to-date you might be able to find places where hardware kind specific changes are needed by grepping through the code looking for existing hardware kind strings.

-9. Add the hardware kind to the cloud server and make code changes in retroelk to treat the hardware kind config as UCI.
+9. Add the hardware kind to the cloud server and make code changes in Minim cloud to treat the hardware kind config as UCI.
 There are more details on adding hardware kind to the cloud in README file in unum-v2 repository.